ethandonahue/hse-schedule-app/README.md

 ### Android

 1. Connect to the webpage
-2. Tap the banner saying 'Add HSE Schedule to Home screen'
+2. Tap the banner with the message 'Add HSE Schedule to Home screen'